-11 CANDIDATE NAME 12 MODIFIED REPORTING DECLARATION COMPLETE THIS SECTION ONLY IF YOU ARE CHOOSING MODIFIED REPORTING •• This declaration must be filed no later than the 30th day before the first election to which the declaration applies. •• •• The modified reporting option is valid for one election cycle only. •• (An election cycle includes a primary election, a general election, and any related runoffs.) •• Candidates for the office of state chair of a political pa may NOT choose modified reporting. •• I do not intend to accept more than \$940 in political contributions or make more than \$940 in political expenditures (excluding filing fees) in connection with any future election within the election cycle.
+11 CANDIDATE NAME 12 MODIFIED REPORTING DECLARATION COMPLETE THIS SECTION ONLY IF YOU ARE CHOOSING MODIFIED REPORTING •• This declaration must be filed no later than the 30th day before the first election to which the declaration applies. •• •• The modified reporting option is valid for one election cycle only. •• (An election cycle includes a primary election, a general election, and any related runoffs.)
+Candidates for the office of state chair of a political party may NOT choose modified reporting.
+I do not intend to accept more than \$1,010 in political contributions or make more than \$1,010 in political expenditures (excluding filing fees) in connection with any future election within the election cycle.
 I understand that if either one of those limits is exceeded, I will be required to file pre-election reports and, if necessary, a runoff report.
-Year of election(s) or election cycle to Signature of Candidate which declaration applies This appoi ntment is effective on the date it is filed with the appropriate filing authority.
-TEC Filers may send this form to the TEC electronically at treasappoint@ethics.state.tx.us or mail to Texas Ethics Commission P.O.
-Box 12070 Austin, TX 78711-2070 Non-TEC Filers must file this form with the local filing authority DO NOT SEND TO TEC For more information about where to file go to: https://www.ethics.state.tx.us/filinginfo/QuickFileAReport.php
+Year of election(s) or election cycle to which declaration applies Signature of Candidate or mail to Texas Ethics Commission P.O.
+Box 12070 Austin, TX 78711-2070